Consortium for IT Support of "Megascience" Class Projects to Appear in Russia

 By the end of 2030, the IT consortium should ensure the transfer of petabytes of data per year.
 It will connect to the National Research Computer Network.

-The performance of supercomputers is now growing worldwide.
+Currently, the performance of supercomputers is growing worldwide.
 The total power of computing equipment in the top 500 amounted to 7 exaflops.
-For comparison, a performance of 1 exaflops means that a supercomputer can perform a quintillion operations per second.
+For comparison, a performance of 1 exaflop means that a supercomputer can perform a quintillion operations per second.